ivandelas/portfolio/README.md

 This is a Ruby on Rails (6) application for managing a developer portfolio, you are the owner, you manage your contact information and your projects.
-You must log in to change things, and when you are done you just logout, everything is just joy and happinness.
+You must log in to change things, and when you are done you just log out, everything is just joy and happiness.

 Actually, I just wanted to practice with Ruby on Rails.